jgarzik/picocoin/doc/build-osx.md

     ./autogen.sh
     ./configure CPPFLAGS="-I`brew --prefix openssl`/include"
     make

+if you used Homebrew, or:

+    ./autogen.sh
+    ./configure CPPFLAGS="-I /opt/local/include -L /opt/local/lib"
+    make

+if you used MacPorts.

 You should also run `make check` in order to run tests.
 This is a vital step early in the development of `picocoin`.